emiraga/wikigraph/README.md

 Story
 -----

 Some of you might remember [Six degrees of Wikipedia](http://www.netsoc.tcd.ie/~mu/wiki/) by Stephen Dolan.
-That was done in 2007 and I though it would be a good idead to the same several years later and see what might have changed.
+That was done in 2007 and I though it would be a good idea to do same analysis several years later to see what might have changed.

 I started with a [XML parser](https://github.com/emiraga/wikigraph/blob/f4ee89d28efc93f4b44d7ccea4b036aa3db806f6/xmlparse.py) just like Stephen, but later decided to parse SQL files instead, since they contain all information we need, and admittedly wiki parsing is much more difficult.
 As far as database goes, I needed one which was in-memory (including VM capabilities), and one that supports more complex data structures such as queues (distributed processing).
 Needless to say: [**redis**](http://redis.io/) was database of choice.